Off-shell phase diagram of BPS black holes in AdS$_5$

-When the gravitational physics is more accessible, the AdS/CFT correspondence has been exploited several times in the past to compute the partition function of the dual theory in the strongly coupled regimes, which are otherwise not accessible by any other method\cite{Larsen:2019oll, Larsen:2020lhg, Drukker:2010nc, Aharony:2003sx}.
-In this work, our intent is to further strengthen the connection between the gravitational thermodynamics and phases of boundary CFT at strong coupling, by using certain off-shell methods.
-Our aim is to obtain an effective potential for the boundary CFT at finite temperature and chemical potential, which on-shell yields the various phases one expects from the AdS/CFT correspondence.
+When the gravitational physics is more accessible, the AdS/CFT correspondence has been exploited several times in the past to compute the partition function of the dual theory in the strongly coupled regimes, which are otherwise not accessible by other methods\cite{Larsen:2019oll, Larsen:2020lhg, Drukker:2010nc, Aharony:2003sx}.
+In this work, our intent is to follow this route and strengthen the connection between the gravitational thermodynamics and phases of boundary CFT at strong coupling, by using certain off-shell methods.
+In particular, the plan is to obtain an effective potential for the boundary CFT at finite temperature and chemical potential, which on-shell yields the various phases one expects from the AdS/CFT correspondence.
 In the current set up, the gauge theories are dual to supersymmetric charged and rotating black holes in AdS$_5$.
 Considering the non-availability of a direct method of working with strongly coupled gauge theories, the plan is to first construct an off-shell free energy from the bulk gravitational thermodynamics, and then use the AdS/CFT rules to arrive at an effective potential in the boundary gauge theories.
-Off-shell methods have been used extensively in the past to study the connections between thermodynamical entropy of black holes defined by the first law, and the statistical mechanical entropy.
+Off-shell methods have been known to give the connections between thermodynamical entropy of black holes defined by the first law, and the statistical mechanical entropy.
 At a general finite temperature, which differs from the Hawking temperature, it is known that a conical singularity appears in the classical solutions of gravitational field equations.
 The Euclidean gravitational path integral can be evaluated in the saddle point approximation taking the euclidean black hole instanton (with a conical singularity) as a the classical solution, leading to consistent approach to the computation of entropy\cite{Susskind:1993ws,Banados:1993qp,Carlip:1993sa,Teitelboim:1994is,Fursaev:1995ef,Mann:1996bi,Solodukhin:1994yz,Fursaev:1994te,Solodukhin:1995ak,Frolov:1995xe,Frolov:1996hd,Bytsenko:1997ru,Solodukhin:2011gn}.
 The same method also gives rise to an off-shell free energy for the black hole, but the temperature is now a free arbitrary parameter.
 There is a special value of the temperature, namely the Hawking temperature, where the deficit angle and conical singularity disappear, connecting the off-shell and the on-shell formalisms for free energies. \\